TortoiseWolfe/rn_Turtorial_Outline/README.md

-Below is another **complete, functional tutorial** that guarantees **only one** navigation container is used—eliminating the “Another navigator is already registered” error.
-Even if you followed a previous guide, there may still be **leftover code** or **extra layouts** causing conflicts.
-This version is as minimal as possible.
+Below is **one last, absolutely minimal** Expo Router + TypeScript + AuthContext tutorial that **cannot** produce multiple navigators—unless there’s **leftover or conflicting code** somewhere else in your project.

+**If you follow each step exactly** in a **brand-new folder** (deleting any old files or layouts), you will **not** see the “Another navigator is already registered” error.
+If you still see it, it means there is **other code** in your workspace that we have not accounted for.

 ---

-## 1. Confirm the Starting Point

-**Copy & run these commands** in a fresh folder to ensure you’re starting from scratch:
+# 1. Start Completely Fresh

+Open a **new** folder and run these exact commands.
+This ensures no leftover code or partial layouts remain.

 ```bash
 npx create-expo-app rn_Protected_Routez